travetto/travetto/docs/reference/ENV_VARS.md

 * `TRV_TEST_TIMEOUT` = 5s         - The default time for a single test to finish, default `5s`
 * `TRV_TEST_DELAY` = 0s           - An additional wait for triggering test runs, useful for code that takes time to warm up

+## Cli
+* `TRV_CLI_JSON_IPC`              - Provides an IPC file location for the CLI to write supported commands to.
+This facilitates cli-based invocation for external usage.

 ## Command
 * `TRV_DOCKER` = 0|ns             - Docker support, if non-zero, acts as the docker namespace.
 If `0`, disables running if docker should even be considered when running a command service, defaults to `undefined`